williamouyang/okta.github.io/_source/docs/api/resources/policy.md

 ### Default Policies

 There is always a default policy created for each type of policy.
-The default policy applies to any users for whom other policies in the org do not apply.
+The default policy applies to any users for whom other policies in the Okta org do not apply.
 This ensures that there is always a policy to apply to a user in all situations.

  - A default policy is required and cannot be deleted.